What do you think the five happiest states in this country to live in are?

 But I'll tell you something else.

-Uh, if these Democrats thought that they were going to succeed in stealing every election, if they thought that was not going to be a problem, and all these techniques, universal registration if they do that, acorn, fraud.
+If these Democrats thought that they were going to succeed in stealing every election, if they thought that was not going to be a problem, and all these techniques, universal registration, if they do that, Acorn, fraud, if they thought that that was a slam dunk, they wouldn't be quitting.

 They wouldn't be asking these Democrats to quit the race and get out of it.

-They can be beaten despite all this, because the opposition is and is going to be huge.
+They can be beaten despite all this because the opposition is and is going to be huge.

-Chuck Schumer and Barney Frank will propose universal voter registration.
+In January, Chuck Schumer and Barney Frank will propose universal voter registration.

 It means that all of the state laws on elections will be overridden by a federal mandate.